Breach of Fiduciary Duties

 Breach of Fiduciary Duty

-If the fiduciary is living in the decedent’s house or allows a family member to live there without compensating the Estate and plan to vacate, can be a violation of one’s duty.
+If the fiduciary is living in the decedent’s house or allows a family member to live there without compensating the estate and having a plan to vacate, this can be a violation of one’s duty.

 When you have evidence or suspicions that a fiduciary is acting out of self-interest, or has a conflict of interest, you can take legal action to hold that person accountable for breach of fiduciary duty.
-When that fiduciary has not been forthcoming with information such an accounting, you can bring an action seeking that information and their removal as the representative in charge of the Estate.
-The is just a few of the examples but there are many actions that one takes and may be in violation of his or her duties.
+When that fiduciary has not been forthcoming with information such as an accounting, you can bring an action seeking that information and their removal as the representative in charge of the estate.
+These are just a few examples, but there are many actions that may be in violation of a fiduciary’s duties.

 At the Law Office of Bonnie Lawston, we aggressively protect the rights of estate beneficiaries in claims involving breach of fiduciary duty.
 We have fought for the rights of residents of Suffolk County and Nassau County for more than 20 years.